 It only happens to girls.

-Fact #5Although females make up a large percentage of victims, males can be exploited as well.
-The societal view that males are big and strong and can’t be victims makes it that much harder on males to come forward to report it.
+Fact #2Although females make up a large percentage of victims, males can be exploited as well.
+The societal view that males are big and strong and can’t be victims makes it that much harder for males to come forward to report it.
 Often an exploiter will use psychological threats to control their victims.

 They aren't a victim if it's their partner or a family member.